Offering Customer Financing: What It Is and How It Works

 Customer Financing Alternatives

-If the product described above doesn’t sound like the right fit for your company, there are other options out there.
+If the product described above doesn’t sound like the right fit for your business, there are other options out there.
 Here are some of the top picks for when customer financing doesn’t work out:

-• Offer a layaway plan so that the customer can obtain the desired item or service after finishing paying for it over a specified period.
+• Offer a layaway plan so the customer can obtain the desired item or service after finishing paying for it over a specified period.

 • Set up a leasing option where the customer receives the item upfront and pays to keep it.
 When the customer no longer wants the item, they simply stop paying, and you get it back.